Search Dental Tribune

 Would you share why the workshops like the ones SprintRay provides are valuable for clinicians?

-Every speaker wants to show the best of what they do but the best things are not the everyday stuff.
-Digital is not about only the best things, it is also about the everyday things.
-Finding the right balance is what we do.
-We like to work with clinicians who are excited to show their unique cases but who are also eager to show the basic things like replacing an amalgam fillings with a minimally invasive solution via 3D printing, for instance, which is a very simple thing to do.
+Every speaker wants to show the best of his or her work, but these are not usually the everyday stuff.
+Digital is not about the best things only; it is also about the everyday things—and finding the right balance is what SprintRay does.
+We like to work with presenters who are excited to show off their unique cases but who are also eager to demonstrate basic things, like replacing an amalgam filling using a minimally invasive solution via 3D printing, which is a very simple thing to do.
 It is not challenging once you have mastered the workflow.
-We want our workshop attendees to think to themselves “Oh, I can do that, and I don’t need to take seven more courses to be able to do that!
+We want our workshop attendees to think to themselves, “Oh, I can do that, and I don’t need to take seven more courses to be able to do that!
 I can get a unit shipped and installed the next day.”
+That is the message we wish to convey; we want to demystify 3D-printing processes for dentistry and show clinicians that using 3D printing is not rocket science.
+We try to balance the remarkable with the everyday so that they don’t get overwhelmed.

 Editorial note: